jazzberriess/team-profile-generator/README.md

 Once the prompts have been filled, an index.html file will be generated in the dist folder for you to then copy or move to whichever location you prefer.

 ## Live Demo
-### [Video demonstration of the application being used](https://drive.google.com/file/d/1xI8cGZrlmJ4l_mLm5O-Jx4SLXXIhZDwh/view) in the integrated terminal in VS Code.
+### [Video demonstration of the application being used](https://drive.google.com/file/d/1erocu6cCTiuupMLNhHFyFsF_9L4VjEbL/view) in the integrated terminal in VS Code.

-A very similar index.html file that was generated during this video can be found by viewing the [index.html file](https://github.com/jazzberriess/team-profile-generator/blob/main/dist/index.html).
+The index.html file that was generated during this video can be found by viewing the [index.html file](https://github.com/jazzberriess/team-profile-generator/blob/main/dist/index.html).

 ### Demonstration gif of the application passing written tests from the terminal:
 ![Demo of the application passing tests from the terminal](./images/team-profile-generator-run-test.gif)